LavanyaBanga/LavanyaBanga/README.md

 -  Created  a coding website 'InternEase'using MERN stack with GEN AI.
 - Created  a coding website 'NutriChef AI'using MERN stack with GEN AI
 - Co-Author of a research paper published in IEEE "Hybrid DNA Computing and Machine Learning Classifer for Scalable Fraud Detection"
 -  Contributor at Social Summer of Code
-- 📖 Love reading novels and listening to music

 ---